usethesource/rascal-tutor/README.md

 # Rascal Tutor

+> *Archival*
+> rascal-tutor has been merge into the [Rascal project](https://github.com/usethesource/rascal)
+> for better cohesion and easier bootstrapping.

 The Rascal tutor is a pre-processor that generates Markdown files from the following input:
 * Markdown files structured in a hierarchical folder structure
 * Rascal files, as nested in their package structure